sdbingham/The-Ultimate-Roo-Code-Hack-Building-a-Structured-Transparent-and-Well-Documented-AI-Team/README.md

    git clone https://github.com/Mnehmos/The-Ultimate-Roo-Code-Hack-Building-a-Structured-Transparent-and-Well-Documented-AI-Team.git
    ```

-2. Ensure the `.roomodes` file is in your project root
+2. Copy the `.roomodes` file to your project root

-3. Configure your AI assistant to use the custom modes
+3. Configure your AI assistant to use the custom modes:
+   - Click the "Modes" button in the Roo sidebar
+   - Select "Edit Project Modes (.roomodes)"
+   - Verify that the content matches the `.roomodes` file from this repository
+   - Click "Save"

+4. Set up the custom instructions:
+   - Click the "Modes" button in the Roo sidebar
+   - Scroll down to "Custom Instructions for All Modes"
+   - Copy the contents of `templates/custom-instructions-for-all-modes.md`
+   - Paste into the Custom Instructions field
+   - Click "Save"

+5. Create the `.roo` directory structure:
+   - Create a `.roo` directory in your project root
+   - Add subdirectories for each mode: `rules-orchestrator`, `rules-code`, etc.
+   - Create a `logs` directory for activity tracking
+   - Add a `memory` directory for knowledge storage

+6. Initialize the boomerang state:
+   - Create a `.roo/boomerang-state.json` file with an empty JSON object: `{}`

 #### Option 3: Direct Setup with AI Assistant